 FOR IMMEDIATE RELEASE

-Ms. Kelly is also a member of the Board of Examiners for the Malcolm Baldrige National Quality Award.
-The Award is the highest level of national recognition for performance excellence and superior organizational quality that a United States organization can receive.
+Washington, DC—Anne Kelly, CEO and Director of the Federal Consulting Group (FCG), U.S. Department of the Treasury, has been appointed to the 2005 Board of Examiners for the Malcolm Baldrige National Quality Award.
+The Award, created by public law in 1987, is the highest level of national recognition for performance excellence that a United States organization can receive.

 This is the third year that Ms. Kelly has been named an Examiner.
 She will be responsible for reviewing and evaluating applications submitted for the Award.

 The Baldrige Board of Examiners is composed of approximately 500 leading experts from industry, professional and trade organizations, education and health care organizations, and government.
 Those selected meet the highest standards of qualifications and peer recognition.
 All members must take part in a preparation course based on the Baldrige Criteria for Performance Excellence and the scoring and evaluation processes for the Baldrige Award.
 The Award program is managed by the National Institutes of Standards and Technology in the Department of Commerce, in close cooperation with the private sector.